nofacer/TensorCertificate/README.md

 1. ~~Build, compile and train machine learning (ML) models using TensorFlow.~~
 1. Preprocess data to get it ready for use in a model.
 1. ~~Use models to predict results.~~
-1. Build sequential models with multiple layers.
+1. ~~Build sequential models with multiple layers.~~
 1. Build and train models for binary classification.
 1. Build and train models for multi-class categorization.
+[1](./notebooks/1.fully_connection_MNIST.ipynb)
-1. Plot loss and accuracy of a trained model.
+1. ~~Plot loss and accuracy of a trained model.~~
 1. Identify strategies to prevent overfitting, including augmentation and dropout.
+[1](./notebooks/1.fully_connection_MNIST.ipynb)
 1. Use pretrained models (transfer learning).
 1. Extract features from pre-trained models.
 1. Ensure that inputs to a model are in the correct shape.